Diamondtroller/ITLO/README.md

-# Improved traffic light optimization
+# PyGAD traffic light optimization
-Minimazing waiting time in junction using genetic algorithm on SUMO traffic microsimulation software.
+Minimizing waiting time of cars in junction using PyGAD on SUMO traffic microsimulation software.
-Added training for random trips